syanix/SupplyChainSystem/context-prisma.md

    - Development dependencies are excluded
    - The node_modules structure is optimized for the deployment environment

-2. **Prisma Client**: We now explicitly copy the Prisma schema and generated client to ensure that Prisma can function correctly in the deployment environment.
+2. **Prisma Client**: We now explicitly copy the Prisma schema and generate the Prisma client during the build process.
+This ensures that:

+   - The Prisma client is properly generated for the deployment environment
+   - The `@prisma/client` is initialized correctly
+   - No runtime errors occur due to missing Prisma client

 3. **Correct File Paths**: We've updated the file paths in the Dockerfile and fly.toml to use the correct path for the main.js file, ensuring that the application starts properly.